Fortaleza Brazil Temple: History

 The intent to construct the Fortaleza Brazil Temple was announced by church president Thomas S. Monson on October 3, 2009, during general conference, concurrently with the Brigham City Utah, Concepción Chile, Fort Lauderdale Florida, and Sapporo Japan temples.
 It became the church's seventh temple in Brazil and the 164th worldwide.

-On November 15, 2011, the church held a groundbreaking ceremony on an 10-acre site located at Avenida Santos Dumont in the Dunas neighborhood, across from FANOR University in Fortaleza.
-The ceremony was presided over by David A. Bednar of the Quorum of the Twelve Apostles, with local members and civic leaders in attendance.
+On November 15, 2011, the church held a groundbreaking ceremony on an 10-acre site located at Avenida Santos Dumont in the Dunas neighborhood.
+The ceremony was presided over by David A. Bednar of the Quorum of the Twelve Apostles.

-The initial design featured a two-towered structure, but in early 2015, local authorities rejected the twin-tower plan for not complying with city code, prompting a redesign to a single-domed tower.
-Although the groundbreaking occurred in 2011, the site remained undeveloped for several years as the revised architectural plans were reviewed and approved.
-In early 2015, Fortaleza’s municipal government granted approval for the redesigned temple complex, which included a meetinghouse and a lodging facility, and full construction began shortly afterward.

-On May 16, 2014, Fortaleza's mayor, Roberto Cláudio, visited the temple site with church officials.
-He expressed support for the project and requested a tour during construction and the open house.

 After construction was completed, the church announced a public open house that was held from April 27 to May 18, 2019, excluding Sundays.
-During the open house, approximately 60,000 people toured the temple.
+During the open house, approximately 60,000 people toured the temple, including the mayor of Fortaleza Roberto Cláudio and governor of Ceará Camilo Santana.

-On June 1, 2019, the evening before the dedication, two devotionals for youth and missionaries were held in the adjacent meetinghouse.
-Ulisses Soares of the Quorum of the Twelve Apostles encouraged youth to remain worthy to enter the temple and emphasized its role as a spiritual fortress.

-The Fortaleza Brazil Temple was dedicated on June 2, 2019, by Soares.
-The dual-language dedication, the first in church history to include a temple dedicatory prayer offered entirely in Portuguese, marked a milestone for the church in Brazil.
-It was also the first time in church history that the entire dedication was held in a language other than English.
+The temple was dedicated on June 2, 2019, by Ulisses Soares.
+The dedication and temple dedicatory prayer were offered entirely in Portuguese.

-In 2020, like all the church's others, the Fortaleza Brazil Temple was closed for a time in response to the COVID-19 pandemic.